Is Noterro HIPAA compliant?

 Is Noterro PIPEDA compliant?

-Noterro's AI Approach to Enhance Healthcare Provider Capabilities
+Noterro's Approach to AI

 How Noterro Stores and Protects Data